TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 The React dApp uses Beacon Wallet to interact with Tezos wallets in the browser and once connected, will display the number of available_tacos stored on-chain in the smart contract.
 There is also a basic interface which allows the user to buy tacos by sending a transaction to the smart contract with the number_of_tacos_to_buy as a parameter

-The smart contract has been deployed to ithacanet at the address for demonstration purposes: `KT1KBBk3PXkKmGZn3K6FkktqyPRpEbzJoEPE`
+The smart contract has been deployed to ithacanet at this address for demonstration purposes: `KT1KBBk3PXkKmGZn3K6FkktqyPRpEbzJoEPE`

 The project comes pre-configured with the following: